dcsil/Horizon-Labs/backend/README.md

 - CORS is fully open (`allow_origins="*"`) for ease of local testing; tighten before production use.
 - The SSE streaming response wraps errors in an `event: error` message and always emits `event: end` to let clients clean up.
+- Telemetry logging initialises only when `TELEMETRY_ENABLED=true`; events appear as JSON at INFO level on the `telemetry` logger.
 - No persistence layer is configured yet—consider plugging the session store into Redis or a database if you need durability or multi-worker support.